taura/parallel-distributed-programming-code/21mnist/README.md

 View your run
 -------------

-* visit https://taulec.zapto.org/viewer/ to see the results
+* visit https://taulec.zapto.org/mnist_viewer/ to see the results
-* it is going to evolve (translation: I am still working on it)

 Details you should not (but occasionally might) have to know
 -------------

 * `submit` is a tailor-made command installed at /usr/local/bin/submit on taulec.zapto.org
-* data are stored at /home/share/mnist_records on taulec.zapto.org
-* to allow you to write to it, which you normally cannot, `submit` is a setuid program that effectively runs as tau

 Performance criteria and the regulation
 ==========================